Cookie Consent

 When the term “warranty clause” comes to mind, we often picture this simple scenario:

-A business offers its goods or services with a guarantee, and customers accept said goods or services, knowing they can return them if a defect occurs within a specified period.
+A business offers its goods or services with a guarantee, and customers accept said goods or services, knowing they can return them if a defect occurs within the specified period.

 In reality, warranties have been subject to numerous misconceptions, and warranty clauses are often misinterpreted, thanks to poor wording by warrantors and inadequate review processes by customers.

-In this guide, we’ll explain what a warranty clause really entails, debunk some common misconceptions, and provide proven best practices for effectively incorporating warranty clauses into commercial contracts.
+In this guide, we’ll explain what a warranty clause really entails, debunk some common misconceptions, and provide proven best practices for effectively incorporating warranty provisions into commercial contracts.

 What is a warranty clause?